 The role of in-person schooling in community COVID spread is of central importance to children, teachers and other school staff, families, and the broader economy and has been at the heart of the public debate about local, state, and national responses to the pandemic.
 There are, however, two significant empirical challenges associated with determining whether instructional modality - in-person, remote, and hybrid variations in between - influences the community spread of COVID.
 The first is that there is no systemic data collection about transmission in schools.
-This is perhaps best exemplified by the fact that Robert Redfield, the Director of the CDC, referenced a voluntary (schools self-report) COVID tracker for virus spread inside K-12 schools.
-11 Particularly problematic for this work is the fact that limited COVID testing capacity, combined with lower demand for testing among those who are asymptomatic or at lower risk for severe symptoms, may lead to an undercount of cases among children (Couzin-Frankel et al., 2020).
+This is perhaps best exemplified by the fact that Robert Redfield, at the time the Director of the CDC, referenced a voluntary (schools self-report) COVID tracker for virus spread inside K-12 schools.
+Particularly problematic for this work is the fact that limited COVID testing capacity, combined with lower demand for testing among those who are asymptomatic or at lower risk for severe symptoms, may lead to an undercount of cases among children (Couzin-Frankel et al., 2020).
 Even when children do get tested, rapid antigen tests appear less likely to detect the virus (Albert et al., 2020).
 When cases are identified, inadequate resources for contact tracing may undermine the ability to trace cases back to schools.
 Limited resources for testing and contact tracing are especially evident in the United States, where testing has not kept pace with the rising infection rates (Johns Hopkins University, 2020).

 A second challenge is that there are good reasons to think that associations between instructional modality and COVID spread could be driven by spurious relationships.
 On the one hand, it is likely that any relationship between in-person schooling and COVID incidence or spread in the United States is inflated given that in-person schooling in the U.S. has been highly politicized.
 There is evidence, for instance, that political sentiment was a stronger predictor of school opening decisions than local case counts at the beginning of the 2020-21 school year (Center on Reinventing Public Education, 2020; Gross et al., 2020; Valant, 2020).
 More specifically, districts are opting to open in-person in communities that are more heavily Republican-leaning, and/or that have a greater tolerance for the risks of COVID spread in school.
-12 In addition, there is mounting evidence that Republicans are less likely to practice physical distancing amidst the pandemic, and that political ideology matters more for the use of COVID mitigation strategies than other factors such as COVID rates and demographic characteristics (Adolph et al., 2020; Brenan, 2020; Clinton et al., 2020; Gollwitzer et al., 2020; Grossman et al., 2020; Schneider, 2020; Van Kessel & Quinn, 2020).
-Yet these same communities, on average, have higher rates of COVID-19 infection and death (Jones & Kiley, 2020).
-As such, it is difficult to disentangle whether in-person schooling is causing COVID rates to increase, or whether any relationship between in-person schooling and COVID rates is caused by the surrounding communities' COVID risk tolerance which drives both COVID spread and the decision to return to in-person schooling.
+In addition, there is mounting evidence that Republicans are less likely to practice physical distancing amidst the pandemic, and that political ideology matters more for the use of COVID mitigation strategies than other factors such as COVID rates and demographic characteristics (Adolph et al., 2020; Brenan, 2020; Clinton et al., 2020; Gollwitzer et al., 2020; Grossman et al., 2020; Schneider, 2020; Van Kessel & Quinn, 2020).
+Yet these same communities, on average, have higher rates of COVID-19 infection and death (Jones & Kiley, closure was among the most effective mitigation strategies for reducing COVID-19 spread (Haug et al., 2020; Liu et al., 2020).
+By contrast, another multiple-country study found that school closure was the least effective mitigation strategy (Banholzer et al., 2020), and observational studies in Australia and Japan also found that school closures did not appear to reduce incidence of covid-19 (Chang et al., 2020; Iwata et al., 2020).